 Fat Man blogger TJ “The Dude” Johnson posts The Dude’s Mail Revue on Thursdays, in which he takes your questions and gets your opinion about the state of the Denver Broncos.

 You wanna roll your way into the semis?
-You want a toe--with nail polish--by 3 o'clock?

-Drop TJ your question: firstname.lastname@example.org.
+Drop TJ a question: firstname.lastname@example.org.